arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ***For more information on how to manage the EEPROM memory, please read [here](https://docs.arduino.cc/learn/programming/eeprom-guide)***

 ## Optimizing Memory Usage in Arduino-based Systems
-To know how the code utilizes the memory resources is one matter, but to optimize the memory is a whole different task.
+Knowing how the code utilizes the memory resources is one matter, but to optimize the memory is a whole different task.
 As the term development may infer, the requirements may change or be adjusted depending on external factors such as reduced device capacity due to inavailability of the components.
 Thus the code architecture may require optimization to be able to run on the reduced limited memory resources.

-The optimization process also implies reduced computational complexities, trimming down extra time required to process the tasks.
-The memory optimization process may help the overall optimization process, as it will handle how the memory is managed in a more suitable manner.
+The optimization process also implies reduced computational complexities, trimming down extra time required to process the tasks while using less memory resource to do the same task.
+The memory optimization process may help the overall code optimization process, as it will handle how the memory is managed in a more suitable manner by requiring smart algorithm development.

 ### Flash Memory Optimization

-One of the memory sources to begin optimization with is the Flash memory.
-As the Flash memory is where the size itself of the code can be reduced greatly by considering some details.
+Flash memory optimization is the most likely the straightforward optimization possible source to begin with.
+The Flash memory is where the capacity used by compiled code can be reduced greatly by considering some details.

 #### Detach Unused Sources
 Detaching unused sources include unused libraries, and code residues.
 Code residues can be composed of functions that are no longer used and floating variables that takes up the unnecessary space in memory.
 This will vastly improve the compiled code size and make more clear compilation process.